awesomeWM/awesome/docs/16-using-cairo.md

  * Monochrome image surfaces with transparency (`A8`) or without (`A1`)
  * SVG vectorial surfaces
  * Native (XCB) surfaces
- * Framebuffers and other less interesting ones (from an Awesome's point of view)
+ * Framebuffers and other less interesting ones (from the point of view of Awesome)

 For more details see [Surfaces](https://cairographics.org/manual/cairo-Image-Surfaces.html).